University of FloridaÂ USA

-PULSUS Invites participants from all over the world to attend the "International conference on Craniofacial Surgery” going to be held during October 16-17, 2017, Rome, Italy.
+PULSUS Invites participants from all over the world in Collaboration with International Society of Head and Neck Trauma to attend the "International conference on Craniofacial Surgery” going to be held during October 16-17, 2017, Rome, Italy.
 Craniofacial Surgery 2017 highlights the theme “Advance and encourage the best multidisciplinary surgical treatment to the facially disfigured”.

 Craniofacial Surgery 2017 is an event intended to provide an exclusive platform for new researchers, scholars, Plastic surgeons, surgeons, physicians, students and educators to present and discuss the most recent innovations, trends, and concerns, practical trials faced and the solutions adopted in the concerned field.
 The two days of the educational program will include keynote presentations, oral presentations, and poster presenters on the advanced techniques as well as papers in the field of Rhinology, Otology, Laryngology, Head and Neck Surgery, Facial Plastics & Oral Health.